Essential things to know before Annapurna Circuit Trek

 The Cons of Trekking the Annapurna circuit solo

-- Solely responsible for your gear, finding accommodations, carrying your heavy bags on your back, organizing your permits, itinerary, etc.
+- Solely responsible for your gear, finding accommodations, carrying heavy bags on your back, organizing your permits, itinerary, etc.

 - In the absence of a trained guide to help and protect you from hazardous areas, symptoms of altitude sickness or monitoring your speed becomes difficult.